 When it comes to Halloween, some people really embrace the spooky side of things.
 From haunted houses to horror movies and costumes eerie enough to creep out grown adults, there are lots of ways to embrace the darker, more scary side of the holiday.

 But what about those who don’t want to be scared?
 From kids too young to separate reality from fantasy to adults who just plain don’t love scary stuff, there are plenty of people who prefer a tamer take on Halloween, and there are plenty of ways to make that happen.
 After all, Halloween doesn’t have to be all about ghosts, ghouls, and goblins.
 Instead, consider these five not-so-scary ways to celebrate Halloween:

 WATCH YOUR FAVORITE FUN HALLOWEEN MOVIE

 While Halloween is typically associated with horror movies, that doesn’t have to be the case.
-There are plenty of Halloween films that definitely fall on the fun, family-friendly side of the spectrum that are perfect for everyone to enjoy.
-Watching classics like Hocus Pocus, The Nightmare Before Christmas, Casper, and Halloween town can be a great way to celebrate the season without scaring yourself – or your kids!
+There are plenty of Halloween films that definitely fall on the fun, family-friendly side of the spectrum and are perfect for everyone to enjoy.
+Watching classics like Hocus Pocus, The Nightmare Before Christmas, Casper, and Halloween Town can be a great way to celebrate the season without scaring yourself—or your kids!